UPDATED May 2023.

 Merino is great for that.
 So is, despite what people will say, lightweight cotton.
 If you’re using strong deodorant and not walking at the speed of sound, cotton is fine as long as it doesn’t chafe you and it dries quickly.
 Many of the albergues have dryers too.

-Here is the overall packing list for plus size women.
+Here is the overall packing list for plus size women (walking in spring).

 (I go into detail below):